Joey Meneses Player Props: Nationals vs. Twins

 Joey Meneses At The Plate

-- Meneses has driven in a run in four games this year (23.5%), but has had no multiple-RBI games.
+- Meneses has driven in a run in five games this year (27.8%), but has had no multiple-RBI games.

-- He has scored in five of 17 games so far this year.
+- He has scored in six games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.